DerekSelander/dsdump/README.md

      nm(1), objdump(1), vmmap(1)

 BUGS
-     There's a situation where occassionally dsdump will think the parent class is a RO_ROOT where it will in fact won't be.
+     There's a situation where occasionally dsdump will think the parent class is a RO_ROOT where it will in fact won't be.
 I'll print this out for now so I can hunt it down